rancilio-pid/clevercoffee/README.md

 3. Compile, upload and enjoy!

 # Changelog
+- 2.1.0_beta3:
+  - Fix: Reimplemented and refactored Wifi stack (again)
+  - Safetly feature: Done start brewing if the brew-button is switched "on" on startup
 - 2.1.0_beta2:
-  - Feature: Auto-tuning of tsic sensor read interval to reduce loop() freezes from 70ms to 4ms.
+  - Feature: Auto-tuning of tsic sensor read interval to reduce loop() freezes from 70ms to <15ms.
   - Fix crashes when saving to eeprom.
 - 2.1.0_beta1:
   - You can disable/enable WIFI, MQTT or Blynk in userConfig.h and stil have a flawlessly working PID controller.
 Blynk is no longer an hard requirement!